The Curriculum & Instruction Program

-- I'm a HEC student in Early Childhood how many of my
+- I am a Higher Education Collaborative (HEC) student in Early Childhood Education, how many of my classes will transfer?

-- I already have graduate courses I'd like to transfer into the program.
-That's OK, right?
+- I already have graduate courses I would like to transfer into the program.
+That is okay, right?

 - Is a M.Ed.
 Thesis required?

-The M.Ed. in Curriculum and Instruction is a 30 semester hour graduate
+The M.Ed. in Curriculum and Instruction is a 30-semester hour

-degree program designed to advance the professional development
+graduate degree program designed to advance the professional

-aspirations of educators both from Vermont and around the
+development aspirations of educators both from Vermont, around the

 No, we have two programs within the M.Ed. degree.
 The MAT is our licensure program for those who have a Bachelor's degree already.
 Please go to the MAT website for further information.